wp-plugins/tag-list-widget/readme.txt

 * Added function `TLW_direct`

 == Upgrade Notice ==

+= 1.0.0.1 =
+Corrects fatal error in plugin.

 = 1.0 =
 The plugin was renamed, completely rewritten, and drops support for WordPress 2.7 and earlier.
 Upgrading will delete all of your existing widgets; see the FAQ for an explanation.
 Review the changelog and FAQ for more information.